What’s New on Netflix in May 2023

 - Demon Slayer (Season 3) – One of the biggest anime series right now is returning for its third (or technically second) season on Netflix with the Entertainment District Arc dropping in full.

-- Pitch Perfect (2012) – Anna Kendrick leads this musical comedy cast about a college student who finds herself in a new group when she enters a new school.
+- Pitch Perfect (2012) – Anna Kendrick leads this musical comedy cast about a music-loving student who finds herself in a new group when she starts college.

 - Rainbow High (Season 3) – Children’s animated series.